 The temple was established in 1973 by the Venerable Nechung Rinpoche.
 Nechung Dorje Drayang Ling is a center for the dissemination of the Buddhist teachings but also has guest rooms available to rent.
 More information on the Wood Valley Temple website.

-Hidden in plane sight is the Kaʻu Desert Trail to the small shelter with two-hundred year old fossilized human footprints in mud-ash created by the retreating army of Keōua Kuahuʻula, who was battling the famous Kamehameha I for dominance of the island.
+Hidden in plane sight is the Kaʻū Desert Trail which leads to a small shelter with two-hundred year old fossilized human footprints.
+These prints made in volcanic mud-ash were created by the retreating army of Keōua Kuahuʻula, who was battling the famous Kamehameha I for dominance of the island.

-On the way out to the footprints walk in the footsteps of ancient Hawaiians in this desolate place marveling at the strong ohia trees, lava formations, and sandy pathways.
-It’s not technically a desert, because the area gets too much rain, but the desert like conditions heed to a lack of vegetation, extreme heat, and barren landscapes.
+On the way out to the footprints you follow the footsteps of ancient Hawaiians in this desolate place marveling at the strong ohia trees, lava formations, and sandy pathways.
+This is not technically a desert because the area gets too much rain, but the desert like conditions heed to a lack of vegetation, extreme heat, sulfur from the volcano, and barren landscapes.